Elias of Heliopolis

-Dates
+Dating

 The Prosopographie der mittelbyzantinischen Zeit places Elias' birth in 758 or earlier, but his vital dates are usually given as 759–779 and occasionally as 775–795.
 His hagiography says that he died at twenty years of age in the year 6287.
 This is an anno mundi (year of the world) date, meant to indicate the number of years since Creation.
 If it follows the Byzantine era, then it corresponds to the year 779; in the Alexandrian era, it would be 795.
 Robert Hoyland argues for the former on the grounds that it corresponds with the reign of al-Mahdī (died 785), said in the hagiography to have been ruling at the time.